 The ship has a doctor and basic medical facilities on board.
 If you have specific health concerns or dietary requirements these should be discussed with our booking sta .

 The Ocean Endeavour is a great expedition ship, with plenty of vantage points for scenic and wildlife photography from all around the ship.
 Along with our group the voyage will also have non-photographer passengers and while we will be mingling with them and sharing the ship and the general Antarctic experience, the photographic advice/instruction will be for our group.

 On Zodiac outings we usually operate as a group with our own boat, where Michael will always be with you to provide photographic guidance.
 We work closely with the Quark expedition team throughout (and before) the voyage to optimise operations on both sides to help everyone.

 The ship is quite spacious, and is very well appointed.
 You won’t be roughing it!

-These prices are in AU dollars per person.
-A 20% deposit is required to secure your place.
+NB - These prices are in AU dollars per person, twin share.
+A 5% deposit is required to secure your place.